Chapter 27 | The Smart Optimizer

 Trajectory and Sequence Analysis

 The Smart Optimizer can also be used for programming sequences.
-In the example below, we use three optimizer objects to guide our simulated vehicle around the right turn.
-The final two optimizer objects help to ensure the vehicle's final trajectory is straight and follows the lane.
+In the example below, we use three constraint objects to guide our simulated vehicle around the right turn.
+The final two constraint objects help to ensure the vehicle's final trajectory is straight and follows the lane.
 Our simulated vehicle is programmed with the minimum number of sequences required to complete the desired action (always a good practice).

 The time values for sequences 2 and 3 and the target steering angle were solved for by the Smart Optimizer.